nvikramraj/6-DoF-Pose-Model/README.md

   <figcaption>Figure 9: Object Detection Model Loss and Map Plots.</figcaption>
 </figure>

-### Pose Predition model
+### Pose Prediction model

-The Pose model shows overfitting to the training data but due to camera intrinsics data constrains, I though it was futile to continue improving the model as the dataset itself is not correctly made.
+The Pose model shows overfitting to the training data but due to camera intrinsics data constraints, I thought it was futile to continue improving the model as the dataset itself is not correctly made.
 I might come back to this project to get the correct 6 Degrees of Freedom and retrain to validate if this is a suitable model to predict 6DoF.

 <figure style="text-align: center;">
   <img src="./assets/loss_plot_pose.png" alt="Loss plot pose" />